vpetridis/pern-todo/README.md

 Created a sample app for CRUD operations with the PERN Stack.
 Specific attention was given in learning various technologies for the Frontend.
 # Main goals of this excersice:

-- Follow only half of a PERN tutorial
-- Build components with various libraries on top of the tutorial
+- Build components with various libraries on top
 - Create database (PostgresSQL)
 - Create Server (NodeJS)
 - Create all the CRUD operations